mcandre/elements-of-commit-style/elementary_rules_and_usage.md

 ## Preserve context.

 A little context goes a long way.
-Code reviewers want to know why a patch should be accepted.
-Future contributors want to know why ByteString substitutes for String.
+The more people read your code, the more they want to know why you make each change.
 If you don't say why you committed a change, people might mistakenly revert it!

 Bad: